nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Edits the details of an applicant in the list.

 Format: `edit INDEX [n/NAME] [hp/PHONE] [e/EMAIL] [p/POSITION]`
 * Edits the applicant at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed applicant list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated by the input values.